JohnFultonTW/sw_quiz/README.md

 * [ESLint](http://eslint.org/) for linting

 ## Testing

+Make sure you have installed [NodeJS](https://nodejs.org/en/).
+Then it's as easy as:

 `npm test` - Run tests and style check once

 `npm run check` - Run style check only